ItsRedlyXD/BunCord/README.md

 # BunCord

-A cute discord client ~~because we're in beef with Vendicated~~ Made by me and the amazing people in Laxystem
+A cute discord client ~~because we're in beef with Vendicated~~\nMade by me and the amazing people in Laxystem